8 Ways To Add Character To A New Build Home

 Steer clear from the common clear glass or fabric shades and opt for more unusual materials like wire mesh, rattan and concrete.
 Think ‘original’ at every stage – materials, shapes and trends.
 Your lighting choices are not only essential in lifting the mood of a space but are as important as any component in styling it also.

 image credit - koshome.co.uk | @kos.home (instagram)

 White walls don’t have to look washed out – dress up the boring beige with a few quirky prints to really liven up bland areas.
-Even better, why not fully invest in sprucing up your space by attempting a gallery wall, like the one in this stunning collection of prints above?
+Even better, why not fully invest in sprucing up your space by attempting a gallery wall, like the image above.

 New build homes offer the perfect blank canvas to work with, and whether it’s motivational quotes, expressive graphical design, or vintage travel posters, you can be sure to inject a dash of personality onto the walls and really let your individual home style come alive through the art pieces you choose to display around your home.

 So often it's the little things in interior design that accumulate to create the full picture.
 Where bold furniture and lighting pieces act as the main centerpiece to the room, the supporting role of your accessories creates the feeling of refinement.
 Never forget about the finishing touches.